JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 ### What changes in a module's build script

-Every module migration in this section follows the same pattern, so it's worth looking at it once.
+Every module migration in this section follows the same pattern.
-Here is an Android library module before the migration and the same module as a Kotlin Multiplatform library afterward:
+Here is an example of a library module before the migration from Android and as a Kotlin Multiplatform module afterward:

 <compare type="top-bottom">
 <code-block lang="kotlin">